MicrosoftDocs/SupportArticles-docs/Teams/meetings/meeting-chat-issues.md

 ---
 title: Chat issues in Teams meeting
-description: Fixes some chat issues when you join a Teams meeting.
-For example, the Chat icon is missing and you can't access the chat history.
+description: Fixes some meeting chat issues when you join a Teams meeting.
+For example, the Chat icon is missing and you can't see the meeting chat history.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm